The Java programming

 Because most Java application development is conducted using an engineering approach, we recommend that you have at least a bachelor’s

 degree in a technical field, such as computer science or engineering, before starting this program.
-If you do not have a bachelor's degree in a technical field or prior programming experience, we recommend that you begin the program by taking, Introduction to Programming using Java, which will prepare you for taking I&CSCI X460.10 Java Programming.
+If you don't have a bachelor's degree in a technical field or prior programming experience, we recommend that you begin the program by taking I&C SCI X460.20 Introduction to Programming using Java, which will prepare you for I&C SCI X460.10 Java Programming I.

 Certificate Eligibility and Requirements